Favourited 1514 times

 *️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️******️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️ COVID 19.

-This school is seeking reliable, motivated Workawayers, 20 years or older , with a mature 'can do' attitude,who can stay for a minimum of 3 weeks so that the students have as much continuity as possible.
-If you can stay longer, our students will benefit greatly.
+This school is seeking reliable, motivated Workawayers, 20 years or older , with a mature 'can do' attitude, who can stay for a minimum of 3 weeks so that the students have as much continuity as possible.
+Preference will be given to volunteers able to commit for longer 6 -12 weeks, as our students benefit greatly from being able to build a trusting relationship with their teacher.

 All volunteers must be able to teach English, but we also welcome them to help in other ways, such as improving the school (by gardening painting, decorating, and building), and helping with fundraising campaigns.

 The school is in Kracheh Province, about 5 hours drive north of Phnom Penh and is about 10 minutes from Kratie town and the Mekong River.
-The school's owner and director, Mr. Yuth, has lived in this area for several years, and over time he has watched children grow up with little or no English, and therefore, poor job prospects.
+The school's owner and director, Mr. Yuth, has lived in this area for most of his life.
+Over time he has watched children grow up with little or no English, and therefore, poor job prospects.
 He wanted to change this and offer the children of Kratie Province a better future.
 In January 2016, Mr. Yuth opened the School, built a house for the volunteers, and started lessons for underprivileged children from surrounding villages.

 In Cambodia, the economy is mainly based on tourism and agriculture.
 However, in the public schools of Kratie, students aren't taught much English.
-Therefore, the goal is to enable them to learn English and gain some basic IT skills, which will give them better job prospects and a brighter future.
+Mr Yuth's goal is to enable them to learn English, and gain some basic IT skills, which will give them better job prospects and a brighter future.

 The school receives no financial support from the Government and instead relies solely on donations for improvements and volunteers for teaching.